 How to Do Kapalbhati Pranayama?

 It is very easy to pick up the steps to practise Kapalbhati Pranayama at home.
 You can practise breathing training at home without the supervision of a yoga expert as long as you are aware of the right steps.
-There are a few things that you should know before you wonder how to do Kapalbhati Pranayama at home!
+So let’s check out how to do Kapalbhati Pranayama at home.

 - Posture is vital: You need to have a cross-legged posture for this pranayama.
-Your fingers are positioned such that the tip of your index touches the tip of your thumb.
+Your fingers are positioned such that the tip of your index finger touches the tip of your thumb.

 - Know when to inhale: Inhalation must be done calmly and silently through the nostrils without creating any force.